Dana Altman: Oregon

 On April 24, 2010, Altman agreed to a 7-year contract worth nearly $2 million per year with Oregon.
 The university made it official on April 26 with a press conference.
 As of 2020, he is the currently highest-paid public employee of the state of Oregon.

-Under Dana Altman, the University of Oregon has consistently been one of the top basketball schools in the Pac-12, with notable conference achievements including three regular season Pac-12 Conference championships (2016, 2017, 2019), and three Pac-12 tournament championships (2013, 2016, 2019).
+Under Dana Altman, the University of Oregon has consistently been one of the top basketball schools in the Pac-12, with notable conference achievements including three regular season Pac-12 Conference championships (2016, 2017, 2019), and four Pac-12 tournament championships (2013, 2016, 2019, 2024).
 His prior coaching experience playing against UCLA was one of the main reasons why Oregon recruited him, as the Ducks wanted to improve standings.
 Altman has also led the Ducks to success in the NCAA tournament, including a Final Four run in 2017.

 In 2013 Oregon earned its first NCAA tournament bid under Dana Altman.
 This run ended in the sweet sixteen.
 Oregon continued this success, making the NCAA tournament in 2014 and 2015.
 Both the 2013–14 and 2014–15 seasons ended in the round of 32.

 On March 13, 2016, Oregon earned its first #1 seed in the NCAA tournament in program history thanks to winning the Pac-12 regular season and conference tournament titles.

+On February 28, 2024, Altman hit 750 career wins in a 78–71 win over rival Oregon State.

 On March 26, 2016, the Oregon Ducks lost, as a #1 seed in the Elite Eight to the #2 seeded Oklahoma Sooners due in large part to a lights out shooting performance by Buddy Hield.

 On November 11, 2016, Oregon and Altman agreed on a seven-year contract extension that will keep him in Eugene through the 2022–2023 season.